-Sequel to the invitation of the Federal Government of Nigeria through Act No. 9 of 1993 to allow private corporate bodies or individual Nigerian citizens to establish and run universities, subject to meeting approved guidelines such as possessing an approved Academic Brief, Master Plan, University Law and proven ability to finance such a project, Prince Oladega Adebogun felt deeply inspired to establish a university that will do for tertiary education, what Caleb has creditably done for Primary and Secondary education.
+Sequel to the invitation of the Federal Government of Nigeria through Act No. 9 of 1993 to allow private corporate bodies or individual Nigerian citizens to establish and run universities, subject to meeting approved guidelines such as possessing an approved Academic Brief, Master Plan, University Law and proven ability to finance such a project, Dr. Oladega Adebogun felt deeply inspired to establish a university that will do for tertiary education, what Caleb has creditably done for Primary and Secondary education.
 The University relocated in November 2009 from its take-off site at Magodo, Lagos to the 110-hectare permanent site at Imota after Ikorodu town.

-Caleb University, the only bachelor’s degree awarding private university in Lagos State, came into existence, following the approval by the Federal Government of Nigeria on May 2, 2007, rapidly followed up with the issuance of Operating Licence by the Federal Ministry of Education through the National Universities Commission (NUC) on May 17, 2007 for Caleb University to operate as a private university.
+Caleb University, was the only bachelor’s degree awarding private university in Lagos State, came into existence, following the approval by the Federal Government of Nigeria on May 2, 2007, rapidly followed up with the issuance of Operating Licence by the Federal Ministry of Education through the National Universities Commission (NUC) on May 17, 2007 for Caleb University to operate as a private university.

-Caleb University is a faith based University envisioned to be a centre of excellence through the provision of opportunities for respectable, highly qualitative and relevant university education that will engender the production of future leaders imbued with ability and integrity capable of impacting positively on their environments while also being globally competitive.
+Caleb University is a faith based institution envisioned to be a centre of excellence through the provision of opportunities for respectable, highly qualitative and relevant university education that will engender the production of future leaders imbued with ability and integrity capable of impacting positively on their environments while also being globally competitive.
 The mission, which flows from the vision, is to create a unique institution committed to the pursuit of academic innovation, skills-based training and a tradition of excellence in teaching, research and community service.

-Caleb University’s unique selling points are: a serene campus with a picturesque topography and nature’s gifts of flora and fauna, an ideal setting for study and reflection removed from the madding crowd of the Lagos megacity; uninterrupted academic calendar; emphasis on learning and character; enforcement of rules and regulations for staff and students; competent and motivated workforce, who have been on the Federal University Salary Scale since January 2011; the Leadership Academy that complements the Chaplaincy and formal curriculum in character building; a decent dress code for staff and students which combines the formal, sports and informal on designated days of the week; and working knowledge of French in preparation for international business and career.
+Caleb University’s unique selling points are: a serene campus with a picturesque topography and nature’s gifts of flora and fauna, an ideal setting for study and reflection removed from the madding crowd of the Lagos megacity; uninterrupted academic calendar; affordable fees; emphasis on learning and character; enforcement of rules and regulations for staff and students; competent and motivated workforce, who have been on the Federal University Salary Scale since January 2011; the Leadership Academy that complements the Chaplaincy and formal curriculum in character building; world class facilities, a decent dress code for staff and students which combines the formal, sports and informal on designated days of the week; and working knowledge of French in preparation for international business and career.

-With its library holdings growing to 12,200 volumes of books with journal subscription growing to over 1,112 titles, the university prides itself as a leading library for teaching and research.
+With its library holdings growing to 13,000 volumes of books with journal subscription growing to over 1,112 titles, the university prides itself as having a leading library for teaching and research.
 Most of the library’s functions are computerized and the university’s Local Area Network (LAN), an open source integrated library management system software, was installed to network all campus libraries and is in use for cataloguing and other library services.
-The University library is connected to the internet and has subscribed to many databases online which include HINARI, AJOL, JSTOR, EBSCOHOST, Nigerian Virtual Library, African e-journal, Questia, etc which are highly relevant up-to-date and useful to students and staff in their various disciplines/programmes.
+The University library is connected to the internet and has subscribed to many databases online which include HINARI, AJOL, JSTOR, EBSCOHOST, Nigerian Virtual Library, African e-journal, Questia, etc which are highly relevant, up-to-date and useful to students and staff in their various disciplines/programmes.
 The library also engages in user-education for both students and staff.

-Also, a breakthrough in the study of ‘Inter-relationship of Plasma Markers of Oxidative Stress and Thyroid Hormones in Schizophrenics’ fetched Dr. O. Akiibinu of the College of Pure and Applied Sciences (COPOS) a world-wide recognition.
+Staff of the University often participate in local and international researches.
+To the glory of God, Two lecturers have been named as joint winners of the UNICEF-IAMCR C4D Research Fund for 2021.
+They are Dr Solomon Abiodun Oyeleye, acting Head of Department, and Mrs Ifedolapo Ademosu, lecturer, both of the Department of Mass Communication.
+The award is one of only two globally.
+Also. a senior lecturer of the College of Pure and Applied Sciences (COPAS), Dr. Chuma Okoro, won the 2011/2012 Petroleum Technology Development Fund (PTDF) with his topic titled, ‘Development of Novel Technologies for Diagnosing and Remediating Notable Microbial Problems Associated with Oil Production in the Nigerian Oil and Gas Industry’.
+Likewise, a breakthrough in the study of ‘Inter-relationship of Plasma Markers of Oxidative Stress and Thyroid Hormones in Schizophrenics’ fetched Dr. O. Akiibinu of the College of Pure and Applied Sciences (COPAS) a world-wide recognition.
 The BioMedLib Ltc, 2150 Wise Street, Charlottesville, VA 22905 – 9998 assessed all articles published in recognized first-class journals throughout the world in the area of thyroid hormones between 2012 and June 2013 and out of the top 20 articles, Dr. Akiibinu’s articles was rated the best.

 The maiden convocation of Caleb University took place on Saturday, March 10, 2012, 51 months after the University commenced academic activities.
 Graduands numbering 92 who cut across three Colleges received Bachelor degrees of their various Colleges, having fulfilled the requirements of the statutes and regulations of the institution and found worthy in character and learning.

 The event was preceded by a maiden Convocation Lecture, titled ‘The Power Elite, Nigeria’s Mineral Economic and Arrested Development’, was delivered by Prof. Banji Oyelaran-Oyeyinka, Director, Monitoring and Research, UN-Habitat, Nairobi, Kenya.